OpenSecuritySummit/oss2018/content/outcomes/tracks/DevSecOps/user-sessions/integrating-security-tools-in-the-sdl-using-owasp-devsecops-studio.md

 #### OWASP DevSecOps Studio:
 DevSecOps Studio project aims to reduce the time to bootstrap the environment and help you in concentrating on learning/teaching DevSecOps practices.

-#### The Benefitts of DevSecOps Studio
+#### The Benefits of DevSecOps Studio

-- Easy to setup environment - Takes only few mins to setup and start with just one command (“vagrant up”)
+- Easy to setup environment - takes only a few minutes to setup and start with just one command (“vagrant up”)
-- Free & Open Source Software - this project is a free and open software to help more people learn about DevSecOps
+- Free & Open Source Software - this project is free and open software to help more people learn about DevSecOps
-- Reproducible - the aim of this project is to setup reproducible DevSecOps Lab environment for learning and testing different tools
+- Reproducible - the aim of this project is to setup a reproducible DevSecOps Lab environment for learning and testing different tools

 #### Some of the Python Security Tools discussed: